 - Students are made aware of the various means to report an incident.
-These include: - Informing a parent - Informing a teacher (e.g. tutor/year co-ordinator) - Online report via the school website - Asking a friend to tell an adult - Staff are made aware of the signs that might indicate abuse, bullying or harassment. - All incidents will be assessed against the e-Safety incidents flowcharts (refer to documents in section 6): - If a child or teacher is in immediate danger the school's child protection lead and the police will be contacted. - o If there is concern about the potential illegality of the issue external advice from appropriate professionals will be sought. - Involvement in online extremist activity or concerns about radicalisation of students will be reported to the appropriate authority. - Otherwise the school will manage incidents using the schools sanctions, disciplinary and/or anti-bullying policies as appropriate to the situation. - All e-Safety complaints and incidents will be recorded by the school including any actions taken. - All incidents involving staff must be referred to the headteacher. - Dialogue will be maintained with the local Police Safer Schools Partnership Coordinators and/or Children's Safeguards Unit to review procedures for handling potentially illegal issues. - Complaints about the school's management of an e-Safety incident will be dealt with under the School's Complaints Procedure.
+These include: - o Informing a parent - o Informing a teacher (e.g. tutor/year co-ordinator) or trusted adult - Online report via the school website - o Asking a friend to tell a trusted adult - Staff are made aware of the signs that might indicate abuse, bullying or harassment. - Incidents will be assessed against the e-Safety incidents flowcharts (refer to documents in section 6): - If a child or teacher is in immediate danger the school's child protection lead and the police will be contacted. - o If there is concern about the potential illegality of the issue external advice from appropriate professionals will be sought. - o Involvement in online extremist activity or concerns about radicalisation of students will be reported to the appropriate authority. - Otherwise the school will manage incidents using the school's sanctions, disciplinary and/or antibullying policies as appropriate to the situation. - All e-Safety complaints and incidents will be recorded by the school including any actions taken. - All incidents involving staff must be referred to the headteacher. - Dialogue will be maintained with the appropriate agencies to review procedures for handling potentially illegal issues. - Complaints about the school's management of an e-Safety incident will be dealt with under the School's Complaints Procedure.